 Reduce the load to a level that allows the tendon to recover.
-In severe cases, this may mean total rest from your sport or modifying training depending on tendinopathy severity.
+This may mean total rest from your sport or modifying training depending on tendinopathy severity in severe cases.
 Discuss your activity load with your physiotherapist, who will plan and adjust your program accordingly, based upon your pain provocation tests, traffic light response to activity and other symptoms.

-When managing load, you should be guided by how the tendon responds not just immediately but also 24 hours later.
+When managing load, you should be guided by how the tendon responds immediately and 24 hours later.
 Tendons are known to have a latent response to loading.
 This latency means they can take 24 hours or more to react.
 It is essential to modify your activity to remain pain-free during and after 24 to 48 hours.